SwoopGT/Analyzing-Public-Sentiments-for-Canadian-Elections-using-NLP-Sentiment-Analysi/README.md

 The following functions were created:

 **Fetch tweets** – Using the API object to fetch tweets and filter retweets.
-Takes input as the search query and number of tweets required.
+Takes input as per the search query and number of tweets required.

 **Clean tweets** – The function takes the tweets stored in public tweets and removes the punctuations and special characters using regular expressions.